elastic/beats/README.md

-Notice: *This is an experimental proof of concept project.*
+Notice: *This is an experimental proof of concept project.
+See [Current Status](https://github.com/elastic/eventbeat/issues/1) for details.*

 Eventbeat
 =========